bronson/geolocal/README.md

 - [ ] performance information?  benchmarks.  space saving by going ipv4-only?
 - [ ] include a Rails generator for the config file?
-- [ ] write a command that takes the config on the command line and writes the result to stdout?
 - [ ] Add support for cities
-- [ ] replace Nokogiri dependency with a single regex?
-Shame to force that dependency on all clients.
 - [ ] other sources for this data?
 [MainFacts](http://mainfacts.com/ip-address-space-addresses), [NirSoft](http://www.nirsoft.net/countryip/)
 - [ ] Add support for for-pay features like lat/lon and timezones?